Darxo/Hardened/README.md

 - **Strike Down** now has a 100% Chance to Stun (up from 75%) and has a Stun Duration of 1 Turn (down from 2)
 - **Swallow Whole** (from **Large Nachzehrer**) can no longer be used while rooted
 - **Sword Thrust** now has 0% additional Hitchance (up from -20%)
 - **Take Aim** (granted by **Crossbow and Firearm Mastery**) now costs 3 Action Points (up from 2).
 It now also lowers the Fatigue cost of your next Crossbow or Firearm Attack by 100%.
-It can now be used with any Firearm instead of only being restricted to the **Handgonne**. **Take Aim** with Firewarms no longer enlerges the AoE beyong 6 tiles, when aiming at close range
+It can now be used with any Firearm instead of only being restricted to the **Handgonne**. **Take Aim** with Firearms no longer enlarges the AoE beyond 6 tiles, when aiming at close range
 - **Taunt** (granted by **Taunt** perk) now has a Range of 4 tiles (up from 3)
 - **Thresh** no longer has 20% chance to stun on a hit
 - **Throw Axe** now has a 50% chance to decapitate (up from 0%) and 25% chance to disembowel (up from 0%)